The Lytham St Annes Art Collection

 The Collection concentrates on Victorian Art of a very high quality; major historical scenes include The Deathbed of Robert, King of Naples, 1848, by Alfred Elmore (1815-1881) and A Classical Lake Scene, Carthage, 1866, by George Sheffield Junior (1839-1892).
 The Collection’s core is genre scenes including In Disgrace, 1886, by Charles Burton Barber (1845-1894) and Boys Playing by John Morgan (1823-1886).

-In 1930 the Collection received its most iconic painting, The Vision of Catherine of Aragon, 1781, by the Neoclassical Swiss artist, Henry Fuseli (1741-1825), which was lent by Mrs Tiller and in 1950 the painting was officially added to the Collection.
+In 1930 the Collection received its most iconic painting, The Vision of Catherine of Aragon, 1781, by the Neoclassical Swiss artist, Henry Fuseli (1741-1825), which was originally lent by Mrs Tiller but in 1950 was officially added to the Collection.
 In 1941 Mrs Percy Bibby donated The Italian Flower Girl, 1887, by Eugene de Blass (1843-1931).

 In 1974 Lytham St Annes Borough Council amalgamated with outlying areas to form the enlarged Fylde Borough Council.
 It is administered from the same Town Hall where some of the paintings remain on display.

 Although the Collection does not have a permanent gallery, in 2008 the original donor family, Booths, opened Fylde Gallery within their food, wine and grocery store in Lytham.
 This gallery is used to display a selection of the paintings in a series of themed exhibitions.